Current engagement opportunities

 The City of Ottawa wants your input on the projects, policies, programs, and services that affect your daily life.
 From open houses to workshops and online engagement opportunities, your feedback helps to shape City decisions.

 The City offers residents a variety of opportunities to engage, share information and collaborate.
-You can weigh in on different online engagement opportunities using the City’s new innovative engagement platform, Engage Ottawa.
+You can weigh in on different online engagement opportunities using the City’s new innovative engagement platform, Engage Ottawa(link is external).

 Ongoing engagement opportunities